Code-Institute-Submissions/Roibeard-Ruadhan-meditation-app/README.md

 ## Functions
 ### Sound Buttons
-The sound-picker buttons allow the user to pick which sound they want to play to enhance the meditation experience.
+The sound-picker buttons allow the user to pick which meditation they want to play to enhance the experience.
 When the sound-picker buttons are hovered on, a clear & concise message will appear to the left of the button describing the characteristics of the button function being hovered over.
 I added 7 sound-pickers each one with a different icon representing meditation references & colours representing the chakra in the same order as the human body.
 When the button is clicked the function will change the song & play it instantly.
 An image will also change to correspond at the same time as the meditation sound starts.

 *The buttons on the right side of the screen allows the user to choose which sound they wish to listen to while meditating which also changes the image to match the mood.
 ### Select Time Duration Button's